Damaniel/SLAC/README.md

 The game is technically playable from beginning to end, but is still in active development and many features are missing:

-- A hall of fame screen for successful runs
 - Functional shops and museum
 - More balancing.
 A lot more balancing.